A Conceptual Framework for Externally-influenced Agents: An Assisted Reinforcement Learning Review: Future Directions and Open Challenges

-In this section, we propose some further possibilities for future work in the field of ARL.
+In this section, we discuss open issues and propose further possibilities for future work in the field of ARL.
 These open questions have been identified from the current literature in the field.
-Many of these issues are shared with autonomous RL but it still remains open how they could be applied within the ARL framework.
+Many of these issues are shared with autonomous RL but it still remains open how they could be addressed within the ARL framework.